alpinelab/docker-ruby-dev/README.md

 > 1. Run a shell as root in the container (notice the empty entrypoint):
 >
 >     ```shell
->     docker-compose run --entrypoint= app bash
+>     docker compose run --entrypoint= app bash
 >     ```
 >
 > 2. Install the pakckage using APT (any change will be undone when you close the shell):